Wylhelm/qa-ai-web/developer_guide.md

 - Handles SQLite database operations for storing and retrieving scenarios.
 - Implements methods for saving, retrieving, and clearing scenario history.

-### ImageProcessor (image_processor.py)
-- Processes image files using OCR (Tesseract) and extracts UI elements.
-- Converts images to a format suitable for database storage.

 ### TestScenario (test_scenario.py)
 - Defines the data structure for test scenarios.